hotnuma/sfind/Readme.md

     `sfind . "*.c" -exec ls -la {}`

-#### Bugs
+#### Sorting

-The sorting function is currently buggy :
+The default sorting order is like so :

-sfind .
+./a/a.txt
 ./b/a/a.txt
-./a/a.txt
 ./b/a.txt
 ./c/a.txt
 ./a.txt

+With special chars :

+./a.txt
+./à.txt
+./b.txt